 For Spanish-speaking children, the acquisition of DOM requires the semantic and pragmatic ability to recognize which referents are animate and specific, as well as the syntactic ability to distinguish between subjects and objects and to mark inherent case.
-Working within the feature reassembly approach to second language acquisition, Guijarro-Fuentes (2012) argues that, the development of DOM requires mapping these syntactic and semantic entailments onto the dative marker a, and using them in the appropriate contexts (e.g., with animate and specific direct objects, but not others).
+Working within the feature reassembly approach to second language acquisition, Guijarro-Fuentes (2012) argues that the development of DOM requires mapping these syntactic and semantic entailments onto the dative marker a and using them in the appropriate contexts (e.g., with animate and specific direct objects, but not others).
 Within Putnam and Sánchez’s (2013) feature-oriented approach to HL acquisition, HSs such as those in the present study, particularly those with lower levels of exposure to Spanish, may obviate the need for the dative marker a due to crosslinguistic influence from English, which does not have a DOM system.
 Specifically, this framework would predict that low exposure would result in the reassembly of the interpretable D-feature responsible for the raising of the direct object from VP-internal position to spec,vP, first in production and subsequently at the underlying representational level.
 The consequence could be that HSs no longer mark animate and specific direct objects (or do so optionally).
 Conversely, following these predictions, HSs such as those who attend a DLI school and who purportedly have a higher quantity of exposure to Spanish should show stronger knowledge of DOM in production and at the receptive level.

 DOM is a fruitful area for research on the acquisition of Spanish as a HL because, while it has important implications for meaning and word order, it has low perceptual salience, which has been tied to its acquisition (e.g., Montrul et al. 2015; Sagarra et al. 2019).
 Therefore, children may require extensive input in Spanish to overhear and subsequently acquire DOM.
 Furthermore, bilingual children’s knowledge of DOM continues to be variable into the preschool period (Ticio 2015), as discussed in the following section.
 Since recent research has shown that HSs begin to experience a shift in dominance towards English concurrent with the onset of schooling (Barnett et al. 2007; Castilla-Earls et al. 2019; Hiebert and Rojas 2021) and around when DOM is acquired, sustained exposure to the HL through bilingual education during this period may be particularly crucial for the acquisition of this structure.